fMSX

 5. I cannot save games and screenshots do not show up either.

-Starting with Android 3.2+, Google essentially disabled writing to the external SD card.
+The two most common reasons are lack of free disk space and active USB connection to a computer that locks your storage from changes.
+Also, starting with Android 3.2+, Google essentially disabled writing to the external SD card.
 This means that if you place emulator files to the external SD card, emulators may not be able to save game states or screenshots.
 If you encounter this problem with your device, avoid it by always placing files to the internal SD card.

 6. Do your emulators work on rooted devices?

 All my applications run normally on rooted devices.
 There is a catch though.
 If you have a rooted device with LuckyPatcher or some other cracking tool installed, my products will not run on your device.
-You always have a choice of removing the pirate tools: once they are gone, my application will run, whether your device is rooted or not.
+You always have a choice of removing the pirate tools: once they are gone, my applications will run, whether your device is rooted or not.

 7. Emulator is too slow.
 How do I make it faster?

 First of all, my emulators will always try to mimic the actual hardware speed.
-You can easily verify that by enabling the "Show Frame Rate" option and noting the "fps" value at the top-left screen corner.
+You can easily verify that by enabling the "Video | Show Frame Rate" option and noting the "fps" value at the top-left screen corner.
 As long as this value stays close to 60fps (50fps for PAL hardware like ZX Spectrum), your speed is just fine.
-If you still want emulation to run faster than that, disable the "Sync Display" option and watch things take off.
+If you still want emulation to run faster than that, disable the "Video | Sync Display" option and watch things take off.

 Let us now suppose that you are not getting the optimal speed.
 The emulation speed generally depends on your hardware, the other software you are running, and your emulation settings.
 Follow these simple steps to improve the speed: